-Projecting the Oregon Ducks starting secondary after Jevon Holland opts out originally appeared on NBC Sports Northwest
+Projecting the Ducks starting secondary after opt outs, opt ins originally appeared on NBC Sports Northwest

 When Thomas Graham Jr. and Deommodore Lenoir announced they would return for their senior seasons, Oregon seemed poised to field arguably the best secondary in school history in 2020.

-Now due to the coronavirus pandemic with both starting senior cornerbacks and nickel cornerback Jevon Holland all opting out of the 2020 college football season, be prepared to see some new Ducks step into larger roles this season.
+Then, due to the coronavirus pandemic, both starting senior cornerbacks, nickel cornerback Jevon Holland, and safety Brady Breeze all opted out of the 2020 college football season.

 Here's our projected starting secondary along with who will rotate in and out of the lineup.

 Wright will no longer need to wait a season before stepping into a starting role.
 Despite Lenoir and Graham Jr. being multi-year starters, PFF actually rated Wright the best cornerback on the Ducks roster despite him being just a true freshman.
-Additionally, ESPN rated Wright as the fifth best cornerback in the county back in May, a list that included Holland.
+Additionally, ESPN rated Wright as the fifth best cornerback in the county back in May, a list that included Holland ahead of him.